bennybrau/golf-trip-v2/scripts/README.md

 # Database Migration Scripts

-This directory contains scripts to help migrate data between your local development database and production Neon database.
+This directory contains scripts to help migrate data between your local development database and production Neon database, as well as import data from external sources.

 ## Scripts Overview